unteem/Daisee/README.md

-Project: DAISEE - Dectralized Autonomous Interconnect System for Energy Efficiency DAO for smart grids
+Project: DAISEE - Decentralized Autonomous Interconnected Systems for Energy Efficiency DAO for smart grids
 Smart contract for transactions between an energy producer and a consumer.
 If I produce more than I consume, I can sell my energy (through a token equivalent to Watt/Hours).